pmehra7/dseGraphFrameLoad/README.md

 ***4. Run Spark Job***

-The spark job reads the downloaded Kaggle data files from DSEFS, builds the required data frames, and loads the data into DSE Graph via the DataStax GraphFrames.
+The spark job reads the downloaded Kaggle data files from DSEFS, builds the required dataset, and loads the data into DSE Graph via the DataStax GraphFrames.
 To understand how to use DSE GraphFrames, please read [DSE Graph Frames].

 Submit the spark job with: